-Figures 2 and 3 present PID efficiency and purity at beam energies 4 and 10 AGeV respectively.
-At 4 AGeV multiplicity of anti-protons is very low, 3×10^{-5} per event, and statistic is not enough.
-At 10 AGeV multiplicity of anti-protons is 10^{-2} per event.
-In spite of high PID efficiency for anti-protons, its PID purity is low $\sim 0.1 - 0.2$ due to large contribution of tracks from protons.
-PID results weakly sensitive to beam energy (4/10 AGeV) and TRD (with/without TRD).
-In the momentum region $1 GeV/c PID efficiency is high, <math>\sim 0.9 - 1$, PID purity > 0.8, except for anti-protons.
+Figures 2 and 3 present PID efficiency and purity for 4A and 10A GeV, respectively.
+At 4A GeV the multiplicity of anti-protons is very low, 3×10^{-5} per event, and the statistic is not sufficient.
+At 10A GeV the multiplicity of anti-protons is 10^{-2} per event.
+In spite of high PID efficiency for anti-protons, its PID purity is low ($\sim 0.1-0.2$) because of the large contribution of tracks from protons.
+The PID results are weakly sensitive to beam energy (4/10A GeV) and TRD (with/without TRD).
+In the momentum region $1 GeV/c PID efficiency is high, <math>\sim 0.9-1$, PID purity > 0.8, except for anti-protons.

-Figure 4 presents PID efficiency and purity at 10, 25 and 35 AGeV with the setup C. PID efficiency is low sensitive to the beam energy.
-PID purity is most sensitive for anti-protons, it increases with the energy up to ~ 0.4 at 35 AGeV.
-For other species PID purity changes within 5 - 10%.
+Figure 4 presents PID efficiency and purity at 10A, 25A and 35A GeV with the setup C. The PID efficiency is weakly sensitive to the beam energy.
+PID purity is most sensitive for anti-protons, it increases with the energy up to ~ 0.4 at 35A GeV.
+For other species PID purity changes within 5-10%.

-Figure 2: PID efficiency and purity for minimum bias Au+Au events at 4 AGeV with the setups A, B and C.
+Figure 2: PID efficiency and purity for minimum bias Au+Au events at 4A GeV with the setups A, B and C φ meson production in Au+Au collisions and its reconstruction feasibility in the CBM experiment

-Figure 3: PID efficiency and purity for central Au+Au events at 10 AGeV with the setups A, B and C.
+Figure 3: PID efficiency and purity for central Au+Au events at 10A GeV with the setups A, B and C

-Figure 4: Setup C. PID efficiency and purity for central Au+Au events at 10, 25 and 35 AGeV.
+Figure 4: Setup C. PID efficiency and purity for central Au+Au events at 10A, 25A and 35A GeV